revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- HBM is a short name for Hibernate Mapping.
-It is an xml file in which we define the mapping between pojo class to database table 	and pojo class variables to table columns.
+- HBM is a short name for Hibernate Mapping.It is an xml file in which we define the mapping between pojo class to database table 	and pojo class variables to table columns.

 </blockquote>